-5.4 Liquid level gauge
+5.4 Liquid Level Gauge

-A liquid level gauge (Fig. 6) is supplied to indicate the amount of dielectric fluid in the transformer tank.
+A liquid level gauge (Fig. 5) is supplied to indicate the amount of dielectric fluid in the transformer tank.
 The gauge consists of a float arm inside the tank magnetically coupled to the indicator needle inside the gauge.
 The magnetic coupling maintains a liquid tight separation between the interior oil and the outside to minimize potential leaks.
+Three phase Submersible transformers come equipped with a liquid level gauge, while it remains optional for single phase Submersible transformers.